SPECIAL EDUCATIONAL NEEDS, ADDITIONAL EDUCATIONAL NEEDS,

 Provision is made within the class to give every child the best opportunities for success at all levels.
 The School also recognises children's gifts and talents outside of the school provision and enjoys celebrating their successes with them.
 Please see our Local Offer attached below detailing the provision we can offer you and your child at St Nicholas.

-The Special Needs Co-ordinator (SENCO) is Miss C Bolton (Miss Abbiss during Miss Bolton's maternity leave).
-She is responsible for organising and co-ordinating provision.
+The Special Needs Co-ordinator (SENCO) is Miss Abbiss .
+She is responsible for organising and coordinating provision.
 She has undertaken special training to support her in this role.
-Mrs S Robb is the Governor who has taken a special interest in SEN.
+Mrs R Wright is the SEN Governor who will support the SENCO.

 All staff are responsible for children with Special Educational Needs.
 Children with Special Educational Needs may require extra time for assessments; individual education plans (IEPs) teaching support programmes and liaising with parents and outside agencies.
 This time is covered by class teachers and the SENCO.
 We also use trained teaching assistants to support individual learning needs.